SurfaceJS/surface/packages/@surface/htmlx-element/readme.md

 </my-element>
 ```

-And, unlike slots, placeholders can instantiate the injected model many times as needed.
+And, unlike slots, placeholders can instantiate the injected template many times as needed.
 Necessary for templating iterated data.

 ```html
 <!--my-element-->